elastio/contrib/elastio-nat-provision-lambda/README.md

 ## Updating the CFN stack

-To update the existing CFN stack use the Cloudformation UI or AWS CLI and pass the following CFN template link to replace the existing template:
+To update the existing CFN stack, use the Cloudformation UI or AWS CLI and pass the following CFN template link to replace the existing template:
 ```
 https://elastio-prod-artifacts-us-east-2.s3.us-east-2.amazonaws.com/contrib/elastio-nat-provision-lambda/v5/cloudformation-lambda.yaml
 ```